 "Catching a flyball is a pleasure, but knowing what to do with it after you catch it is a business." - Tommy Henrich

 Tommy Henrich was part of one of the greatest outfields of all time, along with Joe DiMaggio and Charlie Keller.
-He spent his entire big league career with the New York Yankees and played on six World Series winning clubs.
+He spent his entire big league career with the New York Yankees and played on seven World Series-winning clubs (although he actually played in the World Series only four times).
 Nicknamed "Old Reliable", he was known for his clutch hitting and steady defense.

 Originally signed by the Cleveland Indians, Henrich never hit below .300 in the minors and showed power at the plate.
 After batting .346 for the New Orleans Pelicans of the Southern Association in 1936, he appeared in line to join the major league club.
 However, the Indians instead sold his contract to the Milwaukee Brewers of the American Association, allegedly because the club regarded Jeff Heath as a better prospect.
 Rather than go to Milwaukee, he and his father wrote to Commissioner Kenesaw Landis, stating their belief that the Indians were denying him a chance to reach the majors.
 Landis ruled in his favor and declared Henrich a free agent.
 He ultimately signed with the Yankees for a $25,000 bonus.

 Following a brief stint with the Newark Bears, Henrich reached the majors for good with the Yankees in 1937 and hit .320 in 67 games as a rookie.
 By the 1940s, he was part of an outfield that consisted of Joe DiMaggio and Charlie Keller, and he hit a career-high 31 home runs in 1941.
-In Game Four of the 1941 World Series with his club trailing the Brooklyn Dodgers, he struck out in the bottom of the ninth against pitcher Hugh Casey.
-However, Dodger catcher Mickey Owen dropped the ball, Henrich ran to first, and his team went on to win the game and the series.
+In Game 4 of the 1941 World Series with his club trailing the Brooklyn Dodgers, he struck out in the bottom of the 9th against pitcher Hugh Casey.
+However, Dodgers catcher Mickey Owen dropped the ball, Henrich ran to first base, and his team went on to win the game and the series.

 Henrich played 11 seasons in the majors and hit one home run in each of the four World Series he appeared in.
 He had a strong lifetime OPS+ of 132, never falling under 100 in that category in his entire career.